 The third type of protection status according to the Aliens Act, a “person otherwise in need of protection”, is of limited use after July 2016.
 This protection status can only be given to children and families with children who applied for asylum on or before 24 November 2015, provided that the child in question is still under 18 years old when the decision is made.

-Convention refugees are, according to the temporary law, granted a three-year temporary permit with the right to Family Reunification if the application is made within three months of the reference person receiving their permit.
-Beneficiaries of subsidiary protection will be granted an initial period of 13 months temporary residence permit with no right to family reunification.
-The permit can be extended another two years if protection grounds persist.
-The temporary residence permit gives holders the right to live and work in Sweden for three years.
+Convention refugees are, according to the temporary law, granted a three-year temporary permit with the right to Family Reunification.
+Maintenance and housing requirements have to be met if the application is made more than three months after the reference person has received his/her status.
+Beneficiaries of subsidiary protection are granted an initial period of 13 months temporary residence permit with the same right to family reunification as refugees.
+During the first three years of the Temporary Law, beneficiaries of subsidiary protection were not entitled to family reunification, but this was reinstated in 2019 when the law was extended for an additional two-year period.
+The residence permit can be extended another two years if protection grounds persist.
+The temporary residence permit gives holders the right to live and work in Sweden for the duration of the permit.
 During that period the person has the same right to medical care as a person with a permanent residence permit.

 Persons whose removal would contravene Sweden’s international convention-based obligations and who do not qualify for Convention refugee status or subsidiary protection status can be granted an initial temporary permit of thirteen months which can be prolonged for two years if the grounds persist.
+The circumstances in the case must also be considered as being particulary distressing.
+302 first time applicants were granted permits for these reasons in 2019.
 If such a permit is granted in a subsequent application, then the permit is first granted for thirteen months and then one year at a time subject to the same grounds.
 Temporary residence permit gives the person the right to live and work in Sweden for thirteen months.
 During that period they have the same right to medical care as a person with a permanent residence permit.
 The person’s family is eligible for residence permits to join the sponsor in Sweden only in exceptional cases.